 Seven categories look for innovation and excellence in the production, storage and distribution of hydrogen, including related health and safety aspects, as well as in marketing and communications, research and development and training, and from installation, service and maintenance specialists, and innovation or developments in legal, financial and professional services in the hydrogen sector:

 N. Installation, Service and Maintenance

 P. Marketing and Communication

-There is no financial relationship between the Hydrogen Awards and Boost.
-Any advice you receive from Boost Awards is confidential, impartial and independent and the company operates worldwide.
+Please note that Boost Awards is a completely independent company that specialises in preparing Awards’ submissions.
+There is no financial relationship between the Hydrogen Awards and Boost Awards.
+The advice you receive from Boost is confidential.